 - A/HRC/53/41 | Annual full-day discussion on the human rights of women | OHCHR

 - A/HRC/53/47 | Adverse impact of climate change on the full realization of the right to food | UN Secretary-General

-Resolutions relating to the global environmental agenda adopted at this session are listed here.
-The resolutions (found on the HRC53 website) for this session will be listed below.
+Resolutions (found on the HRC53 website) relating to the global environmental agenda adopted at this session are listed here.

-A summary of actions on the resolutions will be provided by the Geneva Centre for Human Rights Advancement and Global Dialogue.
+A summary of actions on the resolutions is provided by the Geneva Centre for Human Rights Advancement and Global Dialogue.

 Call for Submissions

 The special procedure mandate-holders are independent human rights experts who help advance human rights, by reporting and advancing from a country-specific or thematic perspective, some of which are related to the environment.
 Calls for submissions are made to help mandate-holders prepare their reports to the Human Rights Council.